Today's Articles

 James Mercer Langston Hughes was born in Joplin, Missouri, and educated at Lincoln University in Pennsylvania.
 He published his first poem, The Negro Speaks of Rivers, in Crisis magazine in 1921 while studying at Columbia University.
 Hughes spent time in Paris, and after returning to the United States, he worked as a busboy in Washington, D.C.
 It was there in 1925 that his literary skills were discovered after he left three of his poems beside the plate of American poet Vachel Lindsay, who recognized Hughes's abilities and helped publicize his work.

 Hughes wrote in several literary genres, including poetry, plays, short stories, and novels.
-He is best known for his poetry, using jazz and Black folk rhythms in his work, ignoring classical forms in favor of the oral and improvisational traditions of Black culture.
+He is best known for his poetry, using jazz and Black folk rhythms.
+He ignored classical forms in favor of the oral and improvisational traditions of Black culture.
 Langston Hughes was an influential figure in the Harlem Renaissance of the 1920s.
-A supporter of the LGBT community, Langston Hughes died in 1967.
+A supporter of the LGBT community, he died in 1967.

 To be a Writer